 It has thick legs, massive sides and back, large hanging ears, a short tail, small eyes, long white tusks, and, most notably, a long nose known as the trunk.
 Elephants have the biggest brain of any terrestrial animal, measuring four times the size of a human brain.

 Elephants can be found in India and Africa.
 Most zoologists identify two elephant species: the Asian elephant and the African elephant, both of which live on different continents and have distinct characteristics.
 According to National Geographic, African elephants can be found in Sub-Saharan Africa, Central and West African rainforests, and Mali's Sahel desert.
 Scrub forests and rainforests are home to Asian elephants in Nepal, India, and Southeast Asia.

 They live in herds in the jungles of both countries, are shy, and avoid people.
 The elephant is a highly intelligent species of animal, and its strength and intellect make it a valuable companion of humans.
 It can be taught to serve in a variety of capacities.
-The trained elephant will kneel down, use its tusks to raise a heavy log of wood, bring it to the desired spot, and position it precisely in place.
+The trained elephant will kneel, use its tusks to raise a heavy log of wood, bring it to the desired spot, and position it precisely in place.